 On April 28, 2023, a class action complaint, Celano v.
-Fulcrum Therapeutics, Inc., et al., Case No. 1:23cv2360, was filed in the United States District Court for the District of New Jersey against our company and current and former officers, or the Securities Action.
+Fulcrum Therapeutics, Inc., et al., Case No. 1:23-cv-11125-IT, was filed in the United States District Court for the District of New Jersey against our company and current and former officers, or the Securities Action.
+On May 19, 2023, the Securities Action was transferred to the United States District Court for the District of Massachusetts.
 The Securities Action alleges violations of Section 10(b) of the Exchange Act and Rule 10b-5 promulgated thereunder against all defendants and control person violations of Section 20(a) against the individuals, related to our February 2023 announcement that the FDA issued a clinical hold regarding the IND application for FTX-6058 for the potential treatment of SCD.
 The Securities Action alleges that the defendants made misleading statements and omitted to disclose material information related to the clinical hold and seeks, among other things, compensatory damages in connection with an allegedly inflated stock price between March 3, 2022, and March 8, 2023, as well as attorneys' fees and costs.
-We have reviewed the allegations and believe they are without merit.
 We intend to defend vigorously against this litigation.